Brian Castle

 The hippocampus and surrounding areas have a complex architecture.
 These figures show some of the highlights.

 There is overwhelming evidence that the hippocampus and surrounding areas engage in scene reconstruction.
 To do this, information from the dorsal and ventral visual streams must be combined, we need to know both where an object is and what it is.
 Human brain anatomy supports this convergence.
-The ventral visual stream enters the perirhinal cortex and terminates preferentially in the lateral entorhinal cortex whereas the dorsal stream enters the parahippocampal cortex and terminates preferentially in the medial entorhinal cortex.
+The ventral visual stream enters the perirhinal cortex and terminates preferentially in the lateral entorhinal cortex, whereas the dorsal stream enters the parahippocampal cortex and terminates preferentially in the medial entorhinal cortex (where the grid cells are, in layer 2).
 Both pathways feed the hippocampus in multiple ways, both directly and indirectly via the subiculum.

-In turn, the hippocampus communicates with the dorsolateral prefrontal cortex, from which it derives contextual information related to the scene, and to which it sends encoded episodic information.
+In turn, the hippocampus communicates with the prefrontal cortex, from which it derives contextual information related to the scene, and to which it sends encoded episodic information.
+The connection from the hippocampus to the medial prefrontal cortex is direct, monosynaptic, and unidirectional (Croxson et al 2005).

 In addition to the two pathways directly related to visual objects in real time, there is a third stream that Rolls calls the "reward stream", it enters from the orbitofrontal cortex and anterior cingulate cortex, and holds information related to the "value" of an object, or an object relative to other objects ("scene configuration").
 There are direct monosynaptic connections from the hippocampus to the nucleus accumbens, and this area is the primary target of dopamine fibers from the ventral tegmental area, and is reciprocally connected with it.